nixworks/public/news/2007/05/9/README.md

 ##### Times
 ### [ "The Times" and Phoenix TV reports that Huang Ju, Executive Vice Premier of the People's Republic of China and a member of the Standing Committee of the Communist Party of China, has died in Beijing.
 However, the State Council of the People's Republic of China denies these reports.](/news/2007/05/9/the-times-and-phoenix-tv-reports-that-huang-ju-executive-vice-premier-of-the-people-s-republic-of-china-and-a-member-of-the-standing-com.md)
-_Context: Phoenix TV, Standing Committee of the Communist Party of China, Huang Ju, Vice Premier, China's State Council, Times_
+_Context: Phoenix TV, Standing Committee of the Communist Party of China, China's State Council, Vice Premier, Times, Huang Ju_

 ##### Colombia
 ### [ At least nine Colombian policeman are killed and six others injured from a bomb planted by the Revolutionary Armed Forces of Colombia in Santander Department. ](/news/2007/05/9/at-least-nine-colombian-policeman-are-killed-and-six-others-injured-from-a-bomb-planted-by-the-revolutionary-armed-forces-of-colombia-in-sa.md)